A fusion learning method to subgroup analysis of Alzheimer's disease: Real data application

 \section{Real data application}

 In this section, we apply our method to Alzheimer's disease (AD) data, which can be obtained from the Alzheimer's Disease Neuroimaging Initiative (ADNI) database (adni.loni.usc.edu).
 The ADNI was launched in 2003 as a public-private partnership, led by Principal Investigator Michael W. Weiner, MD.
-The primary goal of ADNI has been to test whether serial magnetic resonance imaging (MRI), positron emission tomography (PET), other biological markers, and clinical and neuropsychological assessment can be combined to measure the progression of mild cognitive impairment (MCI) and early Alzheimer's disease (AD).
-For up-to-date information, see www.adni-info.org.
+The primary goal of ADNI is to test whether serial magnetic resonance imaging (MRI), positron emission tomography (PET), other biological markers, and clinical and neuropsychological assessment can be combined to measure the progression of mild cognitive impairment (MCI) and early Alzheimer's disease (AD).
+For up-to-date information, see \url{www.adni-info.org}.

+{We consider two steps in our analytic procedure.
+The first step is to use the proposed method to identify the latent subgroups and recover the memberships in each subgroup using the observed data.
+The second step is to use the information from the identified subgroups and the baseline covariates to classify future patients into the identified subgroups.}

-We consider the longitudinal data for ADASCOG13 (Alzheimer's Disease Assessment Scale-Cognitive Subscale) for each patient from ADNI1, ADNIGO and ADNI2 at 13 different time points (0, 6, 12, 18, 24, 36, 48, 60, 72, 84, 96, 108, 120 months).
-ADASCOG13 is widely used as test of cognitive functions, consisting of 13 tests with the range from 0 to 85 to assess the severity of the dementia.
+{ In the first step, to conduct latent subgroup analysis, we use the longitudinal data of ADASCOG13 (Alzheimer's Disease Assessment Scale-Cognitive Subscale) for each patient from ADNI1, ADNIGO and ADNI2 at different time points (0, 6, 12, 18, 24, 36, 48, 60, 72, 84, 96, 108, 120 months).
+The data are unbalanced due to the fact that patients may have missing measurements at some time points.
+Thus, the number of observed measurements for all patients ranges from 1 to 13.
+ADASCOG13 is widely used as a test of cognitive functions, consisting of thirteen tests, with the values ranging from 0 to 85 to assess the severity of the dementia.
 Higher values indicate more severe of the dementia due to more cognitive errors.
-We first removed incomplete observations.
-In order to implement our cluster procedure, patients with less than 4 visits were removed.
-Therefore, in total, we have 1251 patients.
+To apply our subgroup analysis method, we delete patients with less than 4 measurements.
+As a result, there are 1253 patients used in our analysis.}